Mushroom-Daemon/doks/content/docs/2_the_big_ones/prospect.md

   canonical: "" # custom canonical URL (optional)
   robots: "" # custom robot tags (optional)
 ---

-Sell the market what they want.
-Not what you want to sell.
-(If you want to make a living, that is.)
+Here's the bottom line of kickass copy that converts.

-The prospect, their needs and wants comes first.
+Put the needs and wants of your prospect first.
 It's that simple.

 It doesn't take genius.
 It's just the simple matter of listening and observing.
-And maybe a little intuition helps, too. [ COULD GO WITH NATURE OF PROSPECT ]
+And maybe a little intuition helps, too.

-You will tie the two together in the next two sections.

-ask what they want then why why why why why.

 who are you selling to and what do they want?

-This is the primary desire.

-Don't feed the fish what you're hungry for.
-Feed them what *they're* hungry for.

 **What is the transformation they are hoping for?**